mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/open-code-and-data/_index.md

 #     weight: 40
 ---

-To facilitate the sharing of model code and data by the Australian mental health modelling community, our network curates two open access repositories.
+To facilitate the sharing of model code and data by the Australian mental health modelling community, Acumen curates two open access repositories.

 - For code, we maintain the [Australian Mental Health Systems Models Zenodo Community](https://zenodo.org/communities/openmind/).